yashj0209/buildspec_python/README.md

 1. In your Deliver Artifacts stage, choose ```Select Artifact```
 2. From the list of artifacts select the ```python-flask-example container``` artifact that you created above
 3. Assign the container image outputArtifact from the ```build_spec.yml``` to the DevOps project artifact.
-For the "Build config/result Artifact name" enter: ```output01``` (This name should be the same as the one mentioned in the outputArtifact section of the build_spec.yml file).
+For the "Build config/result Artifact name" enter: ```flask_python``` (This name should be the same as the one mentioned in the outputArtifact section of the build_spec.yml file).

 ### Run your Build in OCI DevOps